rashishetty25/nascar-countdown/README.md

 # nascar-countdown
-A static website hosted using Microsoft Azure that will display a countdown for the next race of the season.
+A dynamic website hosted using Microsoft Azure that will display a countdown for the next NASCAR race of the season.